use-ink/ink-docs/versioned_docs/version-5.x/testing/drink.md

 # DRink!

-Apart from the core ink! testing framework, we also have the [DRink!](https://github.com/inkdevhub/drink) library.
+Apart from the core ink! testing framework, Aleph Zero also provides the [DRink!](https://github.com/inkdevhub/drink) library.
-It provides an intermediate solution between integration and E2E testing.
+It offers an intermediate solution between integration and E2E testing.

-Briefly speaking, DRink! maintains full in-memory blockchain state and allows you to directly interact with it.
+Intuitively, DRink! maintains a full in-memory blockchain state and allows you to interact with it directly.
 This gives a notably robust methodology in contrast to the off-chain engine facilitated by the `ink::test` macro.
 Nevertheless, it is essential to note that the absence of the entire node layer makes the environment less realistic compared to the comprehensive setup employed in the end-to-end tests.

 ## Comparison to the other testing strategies

-To better assess when DRINK performs better than other testing methods, it is crucial to gain a deeper understanding of the consequences of its unique design and the trade-offs it entails.
+To better assess when DRink! performs better than other testing methods, it is crucial to gain a deeper understanding of the consequences of its unique design and the trade-offs it entails.

 1. **Speed:** since DRink! doesn't spawn any node or background process, everything happens locally, within the testing thread.
 This means that the execution can be synchronous and significantly faster than the E2E tests.